-While automated webinars are an exciting development (so exciting we revamped our own automated webinar feature), they’re not a “superior” to live webinars.
+While recorded (or "automated") webinars are an exciting development, they’re not “superior” to live webinars.

 They’re simply another powerful tool you can use to maximize your reach.

 In many ways, live webinars are irreplaceable.
-In short, live webinars are best for making deeper connections with your audience, while automated webinars are best for making more connections.
+In short, live is best for making deeper connections with your audience, while recorded is best for making more connections.

 Let’s look at it in the simplest terms: advantages and disadvantages.
 By understanding what each type of webinar can (and can’t) do, you can play to the strengths of each.